ezsystems/docker-php/README.md

 \* *Primarily: Since this is also used to run functional testing against several PHP versions, for any other usage use the recommended image.*

+## Node image

+For each php version there is an additional `-node` flavour with Node.js (latest LTS version) and Yarn installed, useful if your project needs it (for example for Webpack Encore).

 ### Dev image

-For each php version there is an additional `-dev` flavour with additional tools for when you need to be able to login and work towards the installation.
+For each php version there is an additional `-dev` flavour based on Node image, with additional tools for when you need to be able to login and work towards the installation.
 It contains tools like vim, git, xdebug, ... [and others](php/Dockerfile-dev).

 ### Format version